-Many of the jobs available today require close up work either on a computer or paper.
+Many of the jobs available today require close-up work either on a computer or paper.
 Farsightedness can severely limit the jobs or education that is available to those who suffer from it.

 What Causes Farsightedness?

 Farsightedness is caused by our eyes not having enough power to read and see objects that are close to us.
 The eye muscles must restrict and tighten to focus on close-up objects.
 To get a bit technical, in farsighted eyes, light rays don’t hit their target or our retinas but end up falling behind them.
-This causes up-close images appear to be blurry.
+This causes up-close images to appear blurry.

 Farsightedness is a condition that can be caused by eyes that are too short, corneas that aren’t curvy enough, and an abnormal position of the eye’s lens.